St. John Cantius Church (Chicago): Architecture

 The interior is in the Baroque style, eight stone columns support the vault.
-In 1903 the interior was painted for the first time, and it was at this time that all the plaster and wood ornament were added and the church.
+In 1903 the interior was painted for the first time, and it was at this time that all the plaster and wood ornament were added.
 The stained glass windows were made by Gawin Co. of Milwaukee, while the interior murals were painted by Lesiewicz around 1920.
 Including religious scenes, and images of Polish patron saints.

 An inlaid hardwood floor was installed in St. John Cantius Church in 1997 in a design by Jed Gibbons.
 Sixteen varieties of wood from around the world were used for the inlaid medallions.
 The sacred art of the floor is designed as a teaching tool.
 The medallions inlaid into the main aisle tell the story of salvation: Star of David—Jesus was born as a Jew; Three Crowns—with the arrival of the Three Kings Jesus was made manifest to the world and, in Christian baptism, one is born priest, prophet, and king; Instruments of the Passion—Christ's suffering for our Salvation; Banner—the Resurrection; Star—Christ is the Light of the World.